fileporter/fileporter/docs/configuration/index.md

 ## password
 which password the authentication process requires

+it is possible to provide the `sha256`-hexdigest hashed version of the password.
+This version has to begin with `hash:` and can be generated with `make password-encryption PASSWORD="[YOUR PASSWORD]"`.
+This is meant for your to not store your plain password.

-<sup>note: if password is empty it falls back to the system-password of the current user</sup>
+<sup>note: if password is `yes`|`true` it falls back to the system-password of the current user</sup>

 default: no authentication